Skip to content

 2. Clean the casting’s surface

-This is a crucial step since TIG welding needs clean joints to offer good welds.
-As mentioned, dirt will destabilize the arc and restrict the weld metal’s flow and contaminate it.
+This is a crucial step since TIG needs clean joints to offer good welds.

-Furthermore, hard-to-weld metals always need a clean surface to reduce the risk of failure, and cast iron always has impurity problems when manufactured.
+Hard-to-weld metals also need a clean surface to reduce the risk of failure, and cast iron always has impurity problems.
 To make things worse, oil and other contaminants may cover the surface.
-Because cast iron is porous, oil can penetrate the surface.
+Oil can also penetrate the casting.

 If the casting has absorbed oils, cleaning with acetone or similar products will not be effective.
 Use a mild degreaser that does not contain chlorine.
 Chlorine is poisonous by itself, but the welding heat and the arc’s ultraviolet rays convert chlorine to other hazardous gases.

-The trade-offs of nonchlorinated products are that they are more expensive and very flammable.
+The trade-offs of nonchlorinated products are that they are more expensive and quite flammable.

 If your casting is free from oil, you must remove surface contaminants such as the casting skin, rust, paint, etc. You can use sandblasting for quick removal, but it can leave contaminants on the surface.
 If you use an angle grinder, don’t focus on one spot to avoid discoloration.

-Clean both sides at least 1″ (2.5 cm) to bright metal to prevent impurities from entering the puddle.
+Clean both sides at least 1″ (25.4 mm) to bright metal to keep impurities away from the puddle.
 After sandblasting or grinding, use a file to remove residual carbon and other contaminants on the joint.

-Finally, clean the joint and welding rod with acetone or, better yet, an alcohol-based cleaner to remove any remaining contaminants, including those that are invisible.
+Finally, clean the joint and the rod with acetone or, better yet, an alcohol-based cleaner to remove any remaining contaminants, including those that are invisible.

-If you weld what seems like clean cast iron and porosity appears, it is because there are impurities deep inside the casting.
-They come to the surface under the influence of the welding heat.
-In a situation like this, you remove the bead and start over again until you get a bead without porosity.
+If you weld clean cast iron and porosity appears, it is because there are impurities deep inside the casting.
+The welding heat brings them to the surface.
+To fix this, you remove the bead and reweld until you get a bead without porosity.
 The buttering technique, described earlier, can seal these impurities, saving you the trouble of rewelding.

 3. Prepare the joint